-SLC45A2 localizes to lysosomes and regulates lysosomal pH when ectopically expressed in HeLa cells et al., 1989; Vijayasaradhi et al., 1995; Calvo et al., 1999; Simmen et al., 1999; Berson et al., 2001; Piccirillo et al., 2006; Sitaram et al., 2009; Ambrosio et al., 2016; Bellono et al., 2016).
-Indeed, when expressed in HeLa cells and analyzed by dIFM, HA-SLC45A2 was detected on LAMP1containing lysosomes in distinct punctate microdomains associated with the limiting membrane (Figure 3a), similar to the distribution in some melanosomes in melanocytes.
+SLC45A2 localizes to lysosomes and regulates lysosomal pH when ectopically expressed in HeLa cells.
+When expressed in non-melanocytic cells, many melanosomal proteins localize to late endosomes and lysosomes (Ambrosio et al, 2016; Bellono et al, 2016; Berson et al, 2001; Bouchard et al, 1989; Calvo et al, 1999; Piccirillo et al, 2006; Simmen et al, 1999; Sitaram et al, 2009; Vijayasaradhi et al, 1995).
+Indeed, when expressed in HeLa cells and analyzed by dIFM, HA-SLC45A2 was detected on LAMP1-containing lysosomes - interestingly, in distinct punctate microdomains associated with the limiting membrane (Figure 3a), similar to the distribution in some melanosomes in melanocytes.
 This indicates that SLC45A2 localizes to lysosomes when expressed ectopically in HeLa cells and retains its ability to accumulate in a membrane subdomain.

-When expressed in non-melanocytic cells, many melanosomal proteins localize to late endosomes and lysosomes (Bouchard

-SLC45A2 was predicted to be a transmembrane transporter that influences melanosome pH (Newton et al., 2001; Bin et al., 2015).
-We have been unable to directly assess melanosomal pH in melanocytes using common cellular probes for lysosomal pH such as Lysotracker and LysoSensor because in our hands melanocytes fail to accumulate these probes intracellularly.
+SLC45A2 was predicted to be a transmembrane transporter that influences melanosome pH (Bin et al., 2015; Newton et al., 2001).
+We have been unable to directly assess melanosomal pH in melanocytes using common cellular probes for lysosomal pH such as Lysotracker and Lysosensor because in our hands melanocytes fail to accumulate these probes intracellularly.
 However, we previously showed that the OCA2 chloride channel expressed in HeLa cells localizes to lysosomes and neutralizes their lumenal pH, paralleling its role in neutralizing the lumenal pH of melanosomes to enhance TYR activity and melanogenesis in melanocytes (Bellono et al., 2014).
-We therefore tested whether SLC45A2 expression affects lysosomal acidification in HeLa cells using the pH-sensitive ratiometric dye LysoSensor DND-160.
-HeLa cells were transfected with LAMP1-mCherry alone as a negative control (CTRL), mCherry-OCA2 as a positive CTRL, or LAMP1mCherry and HA-SLC45A2 together to identify HA-SLC45A2-expressing cells by live imaging (cotransfection efficiency measured by immunostaining was >90%).
-Cells preincubated with LysoSensor DND-160 were imaged at two emission wavelengths, and an average emission ratio was calculated for individual mCherry-LAMP1-positive compartments (see Materials and Methods).
+We therefore tested whether SLC45A2 expression affects lysosomal acidification in HeLa cells using the pH-sensitive ratiometric dye Lysosensor DND-160.
+HeLa cells were transfected with either LAMP1-mCherry alone as a negative control, mCherry-OCA2 as a positive control, or LAMP1-mCherry and HA-SLC45A2 together to identify HA-SLC45A2-expressing cells by live imaging (cotransfection efficiency measured by immunostaining was >90%).
+Cells preincubated with Lysosensor DND-160 were imaged at two emission wavelengths, and an average emission ratio was calculated for individual mCherry-LAMP1-positive compartments (see Materials and Methods).
 The corresponding pH for the average emission ratio was determined using a pH curve generated in each experiment by incubation in buffers with different pH values.
-Our results show that the average pH of lysosomes containing HA-SLC45A2 was nearly one pH unit higher than the pH of CTRL cells and similar to the pH of mCherry-OCA2-containing lysosomes (Figure 3b).
-These data indicate that, like OCA2, SLC45A2 can function to raise organellar pH and suggest that in melanocytes SLC45A2 functions physiologically to raise melanosomal pH.
+Our results show that the average pH of lysosomes containing HA-SLC45A2 was nearly one pH unit higher than the pH of control cells and similar to the pH of mCherry-OCA2containing lysosomes (Figure 3b).
+These data indicate that, like OCA2, SLC45A2 can function to raise organellar pH, and suggest that in melanocytes SLC45A2 functions physiologically to raise melanosomal pH.